Hands-On Tutorial: Plugin Store¶

 If not already registered in the Academy Plugin Store course, we also recommend that you complete the following lessons beforehand:

-From your instance launchpad, open to the Features panel on the left hand side.
+From your instance launchpad, open the Features panel on the left hand side.

 You can see what plugins are already installed by searching for “installed plugins” in the DSS search bar.

-The following figure shows the final Flow in Dataiku DSS.
+The following figure shows the final Flow in Dataiku DSS, having added a plugin recipe and a Join recipe.

 Create Your Project¶

-From the Dataiku homepage, click +New Project > DSS Tutorials > Advanced Designer > Plugin Store (Tutorial).
+Click +New Project > DSS Tutorials > Advanced Designer > Visual Recipes & Plugins (Tutorial).

 Aside from the input datasets, all of the others are empty managed filesystem datasets.